aws/aws-sagemaker-edge-quick-device-setup/README.md

 Optionally there is a build script to generate binaries and shasums for the relevant os/architecture combination

 We support out of the the box distributions for known os and architectures.
-Check out `Releases <#releases>`__ for latest distributions.
+Check out [Releases](https://github.com/aws/aws-sagemaker-edge-quick-device-setup/releases) for latest distributions.

 `bash build.sh {os} {arch}`